 If you are exporting an entire cabinet, drawer, folder group, or folder you will receive a warning message asking if you want to continue with the export: "If you are attempting to export X number of documents.
 Are you sure you want to continue?"
 Click OK to proceed with the export.

 Browse for the folder location where you want to export your documents and click OK.
 The documents are exported to the selected location in the Documents folder along with the XML file that contains the metadata information for each document.
-Both folder containing the documents and the xml file are named documents[date][time] and documents[date][time].xml, respectively.
+Both the folder containing the documents and the XML file are named documents[date][time] and documents[date][time].xml, respectively.